-After a bit of gentle hill top walking, descend following farm tracks and then up again, following quiet Bridlepaths, over Small Down.
+After a bit of gentle hilltop walking, descend following farm tracks and then up again, following quiet Bridlepaths, over Small Down.

-After 4 miles or so, you reach Mercury Park, (formerly HMS Mercury).
+After 4 miles or so, you reach Mercury Park, (formerly

+HMS Mercury).
 Have a breather and a coffee at the Sustainability Centre.
-In fact, if you don't know about it already, have a virtual look around when you get back from your exercise! www.sustainability-centre.org/ "We are a learning and study centre, a beacon for sustainability, based in the heart of Hampshire's South Downs National Park in the UK.
+In fact, if you don't know about it already, have a virtual look around on www.sustainability-centre.org "We are a learning and study centre, a beacon for sustainability, based in the heart of Hampshire's South Downs National Park in the UK.
 We are an authentic model of sustainability.
 We share practical solutions to inspire and enable people to become the planet protectors and change makers that our world needs.
 We offer an immersive, practical and creative approach to education.
 We inspire and support change-makers."

-At the cross roads at Hyden Cross you'll have great views to the North, then follow this ridge through woodlands, then fields, to Butser Hill.
-Ancient earthworks and a tumuli abound this site.
+At Hyden Cross crossroads you'll have great views to the North.
+Follow this ridge through woodlands then fields to Butser Hill.
+Ancient earthworks and tumuli abound this site.

 From here descend the sweeping grass slopes, pass under the busy A3, and reach another rest stop at the Queen Elizabeth Country Park.
-To this point, you will have clocked up a further 3.4 miles.

-Now time to enjoy the delights of the QE2 Country Park, but you will have to earn it, as we have a stiff ascent up a long rising valley.
-This will get you breathing.
-Now a final stroll to the car park at Buriton.
+Now time to enjoy the delights of the QE2 Country Park, but you will have to earn it, as you have a stiff ascent up a long rising valley.
+This will get you breathing before a final stroll to the Buriton car park.